 However, did you know that if your dog or cat encounters a toad rather than a frog, the likelihood of something horrible happening is much higher?
 And you might be wondering: Are frogs poisonous to dogs or cats?
 Continue reading to learn which frogs are poisonous so you can keep your pet safe!

 Are Frogs Poisonous To Dogs Or Cats?

 Although all frogs produce skin fluids, most of them are not poisonous to domestic pets.
 But this is not the case for pickerel and tree frogs.
-Both pickerel and tree frogs are commonly found in the United States.
+Both pickerel and tree frogs are commonly found in the United States and they are frogs poisonous to dogs and cats.
 They release toxins in their skin as a defense whenever they are attacked by predators.
 And if your dog or cat bites these frogs, the toxins can make them sick.

 In the US, the Pickerel Frog is unique in that it secretes toxic host-defense peptides in its skin.
 Many mammals, including cats and dogs, find these secretions to be unpleasant or even deadly, although they often only mildly irritate human skin.

 In most cases, your dog or cat will vomit it back up if eaten because it’s too slimy.
 They may experience diarrhea or other symptoms detailed below, but it’s more likely that your pet will go about their day as usual.
 Symptoms are not typically fatal.

 The tree frog produces a toxin peptide called Caerulein on its skin.
 This toxin serves as a protection for this species against predators.
 If your dog or cat bites a tree frog, ingestion of the caerulein toxin may make your pet salivate excessively.

 Tree frogs can poison cats or dogs, resulting in diarrhea.
 The toxin, however, isn’t strong enough to cause lasting issues or death.

 Symptoms Of Severe Frog Poisoning In Dogs Or Cats Include: